cerberart/frontend-useful-tools/README.md

 # Animation

+### Page transitions
+- [Animsition](http://git.blivesta.com/animsition/) - simple and easy to use plugin for animations during page transitions

 ### Scroll Animations
 - [AOS](https://github.com/michalsnik/aos) - simple and easy to use animation on scroll
 - [WOW.js](https://mynameismatthieu.com/WOW/) - similiar to AOS tool, need license for commercial use